zalando/skipper/readme.md

 404s.
 2. The filters of the route are executed in the order they are configured.
 The filters can alter the request's properties like its method, headers and path, or do any other actions like e.g. logging.
-3. Skipper forwards the request to the backend of the route, which is a service endpoint described by its address (schema, hostname and port), and starts streaming the request payload, if any.
+3. Skipper forwards the request to the backend of the route, which is a server endpoint described by its address (schema, hostname and port), and starts streaming the request payload, if any.
 When the backend responds, the response is passed to all filters in the route in reverse order, and they can modify its properties just like in the case of the request (no method, but status instead).
 4. Skipper returns the response to the incoming connection and starts streaming the response payload, if any.

-A special case of the backends is the 'shunt', in which case the request is not forwarded to a real service endpoint, but Skipper itself generates the response.
+A special case of the backends is the 'shunt', in which case the request is not forwarded to a real server endpoint, but Skipper itself generates the response.
 For routes ending with shunts, it is the filters' responsibility to set the response status code and optional content.
 The default status code is 404.